 According to Group Guidelines, exposures to wholesale clients rated in categories 1 to 7 are presented as "Neither past due nor impaired" if they are regular and "Past due but not impaired" if they are up to 179 days past due.
 If they are between 180-359 days past due exposures to these clients are presented as "Impaired".
 All exposures to wholesale clients above 360 days past due and all exposures to wholesale clients rated in categories 8 to 11 are presented as "Impaired".
+All terminated wholesale exposures are presented as "Impared".

 Regarding restructured wholesale loans to clients rated in categories 1 to 6 are presented as "Neither past due nor impaired" if they are regular and in category "Past due but not impaired" if they are up to 179 days past due.
 If they are between 180-359 days past due these clients are presented as "Impaired".
-The clients rated in category 7 are presented as "Past due but not impaired".
-The clients rated between 8 and 11 are presented as "Impaired".
+The clients rated in category 7 are presented as "Past due but not impaired" if they are up to 360 days past due.
+All exposures to wholesale clients above 360 days past due and all exposures to wholesale clients rated in categories 8 to 11 are presented as "Impaired".
+All terminated wholesale exposures are presented as "Impared".